omerkhalid54/Movie-Finder-Website/README.md

-# 🎬 Movie Finder App
-# GROUP PROJECT FOR ICT LAB
-# GROUP MEMBERS
-1).OMER KHALID
-2).FARHAN AMJAD
-3).MIAN SHAYAN YASIR

-## 📌 Project Overview
-The Movie Finder App is a simple web-based application that allows users to sign in and view a list of movies.
-Each movie is linked to its detailed information page (IMDb).
-This project is developed using basic web technologies and is suitable for beginners learning HTML and frontend development.
+Movie Finder is a web-based application that enables users to search for movies and view relevant details such as release year, ratings, posters, and summaries.
+The project demonstrates the use of modern front-end technologies and third-party APIs to deliver dynamic content.

----
+Features

+Search movies by title

+Display detailed movie information

+Responsive and user-friendly interface

+Real-time data fetched from a movie database API

-## 🛠️ Technologies Used
+Technologies

-- HTML5
+HTML5
-- Inline CSS
+INLINE CSS